-Every night I read a story to my children, tuck them into bed, pray with them, and kiss them goodnight.
+Every night when I tuck my children into bed, I read them a story, pray with them, and kiss them goodnight.
 One night, I kissed my eight-year-old daughter on her forehead as she shared a notable thought.
 “Mommy, you and Dad don’t need to buy me any gifts, you already give me a precious gift every day.”

 “We do?”
 I asked.
 “What gift do we give you every day?”

 Hearing my daughter give thanks for something so simple warmed my heart.
 I wondered, is this how God feels each time we give him thanks?